-Conference organizers are challenged with trying to shove a ton of speakers, topics, and breakouts into a short period of time.
+It’s challenging for event organizers to shove a ton of speakers, topics, and breakouts into a short timeframe.
 The beauty of converting things online is that you don’t have to fit everything into one or two days.
-You have the luxury to spread out the conference content, which enables participants to process fully what they hear, rather than rushing to the next session without a second to reflect.
-Participants also have greater choice over what they’d like to attend and what they’d rather skip.
+You have the luxury of spreading the conference content, which enables participants to fully process what they hear rather than rushing to the next session without a second to reflect.
+Participants also have more choice over what they want to attend and what they’d rather skip.

-Savvy event marketers are transforming multi-day conferences into easy-to-consume content like webinars.
+Savvy engagement marketers are transforming multi-day conferences into easy-to-consume content like webinars.
 Although it sounds overwhelming, it has many benefits.
-Best of all, by turning each of your conference sessions into its own webinar, you’ll open them up to the entire world.
+Best of all, turning each conference session into a webinar will open them up to the world.

 Your high-quality, one-of-a-kind content can now reach thousands of people and have an active afterlife in on-demand, social streaming, and web asset formats.
 Also, instead of people buzzing about your brand for only a few days, the brand value of your conference can extend for weeks or even months.

 Try experimenting with how you spread out the content.
-Can you hold a few webinars and a keynote every week?
-For example, TED has taken its seminal conference, usually held over a few days in Vancouver, and extended it over eight weeks.
-They host three- to four-hour sessions every week that encompass a set number of TED Talks.
+You can hold a few webinars and keynotes every week.
+TED has taken its seminal conference, usually held in Vancouver, and extended it over eight weeks, and they host three- to four-hour weekly sessions.

 Expand Your Event Target Audience

 The beauty of virtual events is that attendance is no longer limited to a specific physical location.
-With an internet connection and a smartphone, anyone can attend.
-This widens the pool of people who can attend your events.
+Anyone can participate with an internet connection and a smartphone, which widens the pool of people attending your events.
 For example, at Banzai, we’ve seen clients grow their target audience 50–100 times by expanding their search nationwide.

 Costs of Virtual Events

 Many of the typical costs that go into an in-person event — catering, venue, AV equipment, speakers’ travel fees, etc. — don’t apply to virtual events.
-However, there are other costs introduced, such as:
+However, there are other costs, such as:

 - An engaging virtual event platform